SchlossLab/Sovacool_OptiFit_mSphere_2022/paper/response-to-reviewers.md

 of this manuscript, but the authors may consider discussing such a possibility for future work.**

+We are pleased that you made this connection!
+We agree that it is well beyond the scope of this manuscript, and we are already working on this for another forthcoming paper.
+Thus, we chose to merely mention machine learning alongside the other potential applications in order to keep this paper narrowly focused on the OptiFit algorithm.

 **The manuscript is generally clear, concise, and well written.
 There are only so many times that one can write “clustered”/“clustering” (or other variants) in a sentence or paragraph and still have it make sense.
 I can tell (and appreciate) that the authors took great care in the writing process to properly convey their message.**

+Thank you!

 **Specific comments:**

+Thank you for your thorough reading of the manuscript and the detailed comments you provided below.

 **Line 4 (Abstract): The sentence discussing OptiClust appears to be tangential to the opening of the abstract.
 Perhaps it would be better to add this context further down in the abstract (line 16-ish).**

+We have moved the mention of OptiClust near where you suggested (L17).
+We also trimmed down the abstract for brevity.

 **Line 83-85: “While other tools represent reference OTUs with a single sequence, OptiFit 84 uses multiple sequences in existing OTUs as the reference and fits new sequences to 85 those reference OTUs.”
 Should “multiple” be “all” in this sentence?**

+Yes, thank you!
+(L92)

 **Lines 129 - 131: Please include references for Greengenes and SILVA, and indicate what versions of all three (Greengenes, SILVA, and RDP) were used, even though this information is included in the Methods section.**

+References to all three were included at the end of the sentence in the order they were mentioned.
+To clear up any confusion, we moved each database’s reference to immediately after its mention, and also noted the version numbers here as you suggested (L141-143).

 **Lines 136-138: “Clustering sequences to …” I think it would serve the reader to reiterate/emphasize that OptiFit was used for clustering, i.e. “Clustering query sequences with OptiFit to …”.**

+We agree!
+(L147-148)

 **Lines 136-138: I suggest adding the corresponding Figure 3 labels (in parentheses), similar to what was done for the “self-split” tests